rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 title: Keyset Seek Method
 ---

-If more than one column is used for sorting, there are two ways to construct the WHERE clause in keyset pagination: using SQL Row Values, and using an approximated variant.
+If more than one column is involved in the sorting, there are two ways to construct the WHERE clause in keyset pagination: using SQL row values, and using an approximated variant.

 ## The Approximated Variant